-Campers' clothing, linens, possessions, and luggage should be clearly labeled with first and last names, and counselors may label any unlabeled items a camper brings to camp.
-Wildwood staff members make every effort to reunite lost items with campers both during and after camp.
-Unlabeled and unclaimed items that cannot be used at camp are donated to a charity organization in the fall.
+Campers' clothing, linens, possessions, and luggage should be clearly labeled with first and last names.
+Counselors may label any unlabeled items a camper brings to camp.
+Wildwood staff members make every effort to reunite lost items with campers both during and after camp including emailing families to arrange returns and postage fees.
+Unlabeled and unclaimed items that cannot be used at camp are donated to a charity organization in the Fall.
 Wildwood is not responsible for lost or missing items.
 Please leave valuable, cherished, or irreplaceable items at home.
-If necessary, campers may request that valuable items be stored in the camp office.
+If necessary, campers may request that valuable items be stored in the camp Office.
 Please refer to the packing list for a list of items that should not be brought to camp.